a0eoc/UserCSS/README.md

 Hide/disable
 - ads
+- ecosystem catalog
 - posts reactions
-- "FastChat"
+- "FastChat" (breaks "Messenger settings" pop-up)
-- ecosystem catalog
 - stories in feed
-- calls
+- calls (in both messenger page and user profiles)
-- music recommendations from editors, curators, based on your and friends tastes
+- music recommendations from editors, curators, based on your and friends tastes (does not affect garbage from the "Explore" tab)
 - useless music buttons (broadcast & show similar)